Central flashes during stellar occultations. Effects of diffraction, interferences, and stellar diameter: The dense atmosphere case

 \subsection{Extended vicinity of the center}

-For $r \gtrsim \lambda^2_{\rm F}/\pi R$, and in the gray shaded region shown in the lower panel of Fig.~\ref{fig_tenuous_vs_dense}, the two stellar images are seen by the observer.
-The amplitude caused by the primary image (Eq.~\ref{eq_amplitude_a1}) is unchanged, while the stationary phase method can be used to calculate $a_2(r)$, yielding
+For $r \gtrsim \lambda^2_{\rm F}/(\pi R_{\rm CF})$, and in the gray shaded region shown in the lower panel of Fig.~\ref{fig_tenuous_vs_dense}, the two stellar images are seen by the observer.
+The amplitude caused by the primary image (Eq.~\ref{eq_amplitude_a1}) is unchanged, while the stationary phase method can be used to calculate $a_2(r)$, which yields

 This provides the total normalized flux,

 where $\varphi_1$ and $\varphi_2$ are short-hand notations for $\varphi_1(R_1)$ and $\varphi_2(R_2)$, respectively.